Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Introduction

-In contrast, dynamical systems models focus primarily on capturing the temporal relationships within neural activity.
-Often these models treat activity patterns over time as arising from individual latent states without regard to the geometric structure being modeled by these low-dimensional latent variables.
-Proposed models include concise linear dynamical systems~\cite{churchland2012neural}, switched systems that capture abrupt non-stationarities ~\cite{linderman2017bayesian,glaser2020recurrent,nassar2018tree}, GLMs that learn sets of filters to describe temporal conditional probabilities~\cite{pillow2008spatio}, and more recently arbitrary function approximations in the form of general recurrent neural networks (RNNs)~\cite{pandarinath2018inferring,keshtkaran2019enabling}.
+By contrast, dynamical systems models focus primarily on capturing the temporal relationships within neural activity.
+However, these models often treat activity patterns over time as arising from individual latent states without regard to any geometric structure being modeled by these low-dimensional latent variables.
+Proposed dynamical systems models include concise linear dynamical systems (LDS)~\citep{churchland2012neural}, switched systems that capture abrupt non-stationarities ~\citep{linderman2017bayesian,glaser2020recurrent,nassar2018tree}, GLMs that learn sets of filters to describe temporal conditional probabilities~\citep{pillow2008spatio}, and more recently arbitrary function approximations in the form of general recurrent neural networks (RNNs)~\citep{pandarinath2018inferring,keshtkaran2019enabling}.
+Both approaches contain a fundamental trade-off between model complexity and interpretability.
+On one side are simple, regularized, often linear models that directly expose latent relationships in the data, but are limited in their ability to accurately model complex structures.
+On the other side are modern black-box deep learning methods, which are highly expressive but obfuscate learned relationships and are thus difficult to interpret~\citep{schulz2020different}.
+While these models remain a promising avenue for capturing the temporal dynamics of neural activity, they often lack explicit constraints on the structure of the latent variables or on the underlying neural manifold.

-In both approaches there is a fundamental trade-off between model complexity and interpretability.
-On the one side are simple, regularized, often linear models that directly expose latent relationships in the data, while on the other are modern black-box machine learning methods, which are highly expressive but obfuscate learned relationships and are thus difficult to interpret~\cite{schulz2020different}.
-Accordingly, there is a critical need to develop methods that remain interpretable while capturing rich nonlinear structure that arises when studying neural population activity.
-Importantly, while both traditional dimensionality reduction methods and dynamical systems models seek to represent low-dimensional geometric structures, we currently lack methods that integrate the manifold hypothesis directly into a dynamical systems model, thus maintaining both model capacity and interpretability.
+Accordingly, there is a critical need to develop methods that remain interpretable while maintaining a high level of expressivity, i.e., capturing rich nonlinear structure that arises when studying neural population activity.
+While both traditional dimensionality reduction methods and dynamical systems models seek to represent low-dimensional geometric structures, we currently lack methods that integrate the manifold hypothesis directly into a dynamical systems model, thus maintaining both model capacity and interpretability.
+This gap in modeling limits our ability to study important problems in neuroscience.
+As a prime example, one task that remains challenging is the identification and characterization of multiple subnetworks within a neural population.
+Population recordings often consist of distinct subnetworks that exhibit different functional roles or represent different aspects of information processing.
+Understanding the dynamics of each distinct subnetwork is crucial for revealing the underlying mechanisms of neural computation.
+While each subnetwork may have its own dynamics, connectivity patterns, functional properties, and interactions with other subnetworks, the multivariate time series in neural recordings represent all subnetworks' combined activity and must be unmixed to discover the true underlying structure.